Cucumber Plant Problems & Diseases: Identification & Solutions

 As well as your cucumbers, it also infects other plants in your vegetable garden such as tomato plants and potato plants.

-Older leaves are affected before newer growth.
-With the color changing quickly to yellow or brown.
-And the leaves appearing dehydrated.
+Older leaves are affected before newer growth, with the color changing quickly to yellow or brown and appearing dehydrated.

 If you want to save the plant, you should remove the infected parts.
 And then use a fungicide such as Mycostop.
 Making sure that it gets to the roots.